Lake Geneva: Environment

-In the late 1960s, pollution made it dangerous to swim at some beaches of the lake; indeed, visibility underwater was near zero.
+In the late 1960s, pollution made it dangerous to swim at some beaches of the lake, and visibility underwater was near zero.
 By the 1980s, intense environmental pollution (eutrophication) had almost wiped out all the fish.
 Endemic whitefish species Coregonus fera was last recorded in the lake in 1920 and is now extinct.
 Although the name fera is still used for the only coregonid present in the lake, this is not the original species but the introduced C. palaea.
 Today, pollution levels have been dramatically cut back, and it is again considered safe to swim in the lake.
 Major leisure activities practiced include sailing, wind surfing, boating (including water skiing and wake-boarding), rowing, scuba diving, and bathing.